Tet Offensive: Aftermath

 Except at Huế and mopping-up operations in and around Saigon, the first surge of the offensive was over by the second week of February.
 The U.S. estimated that during the first phase (30 January – 8 April) approximately 45,000 PAVN/VC soldiers were killed and an unknown number were wounded.
 For years this figure has been held as excessively optimistic, as it represented more than half the forces involved in this battle.
 Stanley Karnow claims he confirmed this figure in Hanoi in 1981.
 Westmoreland himself claimed a smaller number of enemies disabled, estimating that during the same period 32,000 PAVN troops were killed and another 5,800 captured.
 The South Vietnamese suffered 2,788 killed, 8,299 wounded, and 587 missing in action.
 U.S. and other allied forces suffered 1,536 killed, 7,764 wounded, and 11 missing.

+According to the best available estimates by MACV intelligence officers, the combined Viet Cong and PAVN forces in South Vietnam numbered 262,000 at the end of 1967.
+Expansion of the forces in preparation for the Tet Offensive increased the figure to 287,000 by the end of January 1968.
+Both Viet Cong and PAVN forces suffered heavy losses during the following months.
+They were able to find replacements for some but not all of the losses, and at the end of 1968, the Viet Cong and PAVN forces are said to have numbered 251,000.
+According to historian Erik Villard, the Viet Cong remained a viable fighting force until the end of the war.